webplatform/docs/svg/elements/filter/index.md

 }}
 }}
 {{Notes_Section
+|Usage=Within the enclosing filter element, a filter effect is defined by taking inputs, applying transformation operations and feeding the results of those transformations into further operations.
+Advanced filters typically contain 10 or more individual filter elements in an input/output chain.

+If no other input is specified, but one is required, the first filter primitive within a filter will will take a rasterized (bitmapped) version of the referring element as its input.
+Subequent filter primitives that expect an input will take the output of the immediately preceding filter primitive as input.

+In complex filters, it can become difficult to keep track (and debug) inputs and outputs if they are left implicit; and it's good practice to explicitly declare inputs and outputs for each primitive.

+SVG filter primitives can be divided into inputs, transformations, lighting effects and combinations.

+Inputs:
+* feFlood: generates a color field
+* feTubulence: generates a wide variety of noise effects
+* feImage: generates an image from an external image reference

+Transformations:
+*feColorMatrix: transforms the input values of an RBGA pixel into output values *feComponentTransfer: adjusts the color curve of an individual color channel *feConvolveMatrix: replaces each pixel with a new pixel calculated from pixel values in an area around the current pixel (that includes the current pixel)
+*feGaussianBlur: replaces the current pixel with a weighted average of pixels in an area around the pixel *feDisplacementMap: moves each pixel from its current position based on the R,G or B values from another image.
+*feMorphology: replaces each pixel with a new pixel calculated from the maximum value of all pixels in an area around that pixel.
+*feOffset: moves the input from its current position

+Lighting Effects:
+*feSpecularLighting: provides a "shiny" 2D or pseudo-3D lighting effect *feDiffuseLighting: provides a "matte" 2D or pseudo-3D lighting effect *feDistantLight: provides a distant light source for specular or diffuse lighting *feSpotLight: provides a conic light source for specular or diffuse lighting *fePointLight: provides a point light source for specular or diffuse lighting

+Combinations:
+feMerge: provides a simple composite of intermediate filter results
+feBlend: blends multiple inputs using color rules
+feComposite: blends multiple inputs using alpha values
+feTile: tiles input to output a pattern

 |Notes====Remarks===
 Although SVG is a vector graphics technology, it's important to emphasize that SVG Filters perform *pixel-level* operations on all inputs (including SVG shapes) and produce rasterized (bitmapped) outputs at a specified level of resolution.
 Applying a 10x scale transform (for example) on an plain SVG curve that has been filtered at normal screen resolution will produce pixelated edges since the anti-aliasing of the original graphic has been converted to pixels by the filter and scaled up.